Small group tour of Flinders Island

 Flinders Island , located in the Bass strait of Australia, was mapped by the British explorer Matthew Flinders in 1798.
 Flinders Island is the largest of the 52 islands that make up the Furneaux group, which is the eastern group of the two groups islands of the coast of northern Tasmania.
 The group to the west which includes King island is the Hunter group.
 The island supports a wide variety of abundant wildlife including the protected Cape Barren Goose and a small permanent population of people.

 The program is a guided walking small group tour for mature and senior travellers for 9 days.
 The traveller experiences spectacular scenery, rugged coastline, stunning views often in a wilderness setting.
 The field trips during this 9-day walking holiday allow the visitor to learn and experience the natural wonders of these southern islands, deep in the Bass Strait.
 The visitor on this guided walking tour learns about the bird life, the abundant wildlife including sea lions, wildflowers and spectacular scenery along with the amazing geology and fascinating, if not sometimes uncomfortable history.

 This guided tour program commences in Launceston, travels to Cradle Mountain and then returns to Launceston before going to Flinders Island.

 Located in scenic countryside at the head of the Tamar River, Launceston is Tasmania ’s second largest city and a perfect base for exploring the northeast region of the State.
 We also have some time in the city to admire the attractive and graceful Victorian-era buildings.

-This afternoon we transfer to the airport for the short scenic flight from Tasmania to Flinders island to commence this escorted small group walking tour of Flinders Island.
+This morning we transfer to the airport for the short scenic flight from Tasmania to Flinders island to commence this escorted small group walking tour of Flinders Island.